alexmalder/vision/README.md

 ### `vec_stabilization`
 Model of operation
 1. It's simple!
-Get median and up (or down) source vector by median Description
+Get median and up (or down) source vector by distance
+2. Need return a new vector, now is a mutable function

+Description
 - `@param` source array for stabilization by distance
 - `@param` end length of array